Global signature grant

 - Funding cannot be used to support graduate assistant time; but can be used to support graduate student participation in activities.

-- Funding for external consultants are eligible on a minimal basis, with global partner consultants receiving priority for funding.
+- Funding for external consultants are eligible on a very limited basis, with global partner consultants receiving priority for funding.

 - Funding can not be used for salaries or services provided by a CEHD unit, center, or faculty.
 The GSG encourages interdisciplinary collaboration within and outside the college, with funding focused on project activities and global partner needs.